suus-stack/PCA/README.md

 on the killing rate within a herring school.
 For the parameter values of the predator the values from barracudas are taken.

+To test some functions in the model, doc test are added and automatically run when a simulation is run.

 THE MODEL: herring_simulation
 Herring_simulation.py contains the code to run an 2-dimensional agent-based model in